Shujaat Hussain: Personal life

 Chaudhry Shujaat Hussain is the eldest son of Chaudhry Zahoor Ilahi.
 He has two brothers, Wajahat Hussain and Shafaat Hussain, and six sisters.
 One of his sisters, Qaisra Elahi, is married with his cousin, Chaudhry Pervaiz Elahi, former chief minister of Punjab.
 His sister Naaz Elahi is married with Tahir Sadiq Khan, former member National Assembly of Pakistan.
 His sister Sumaira Elahi is also active in politics.
-One of his sisters is married with Riaz Asghar Chaudhry, former mayor of district Mandi Bahauddin, and one of his sisters is married with Javaid Akhtar Chatha, paternal cousin of former speaker National Assembly of Pakistan Hamid Nasir Chattha.
+One of his sisters is married with Riaz Asghar Chaudhry, former mayor of district Mandi Bahauddin, and one of his sisters is married with Javaid Akhtar Chattha, paternal cousin of former speaker National Assembly of Pakistan Hamid Nasir Chattha.

 His younger brother, Chaudhry Wajahat Hussain, has also been elected to the Provincial Assembly of the Punjab for three times (1988–1990, 1990–1993, 1997–1999) and also won from the constituency NA-104 of National Assembly in 2002 and 2008 general elections.

-Wajahat Force of PML-Q, MNA; and Chaudhry Wajahat Husain, is linked to numerous scams of Hawala and Money laundering, and have wreaked havoc on the local populace.
+His Brother is Also Founder of Wajahat Force of PML-Q. A group of a few hundred people who held political and gun power in the districts of Gujrat, Mandi Bahauddin, Sargodha and Hafizabad.
+After the 2018 and 2024 elections, Wajahat Hussain's two sons also became members of the national and provincial assemblies.